MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/partnerapps/create-a-kiosk-app-for-assigned-access.md

 ## The windows.aboveLockScreen extension

-Assigned access in Windows 10 leverages a lock framework.
-When an assigned access user logs in, a background task locks the desktop and launches a lock screen app, which runs the kiosk app above the lock.
+Assigned access in Windows 10 leverages the lock framework.
+When an assigned access user logs in, a background task locks the desktop and launches the kiosk app above the lock.
 The app's behavior may differ, depending on whether it uses the windows.aboveLockScreen extension.

 Using **windows.aboveLockScreen** enables your kiosk app to access the [LockApplicationHost](https://docs.microsoft.com/uwp/api/Windows.ApplicationModel.LockScreen.LockApplicationHost) runtime class, which enables the app to know when it is running above the lock (and therefore running as a kiosk experience).
 If an instance cannot be returned, the app is running in a regular desktop context.